GRCLP1006 - Greece Cyclades

 Sifnos: Apollonia – Vathy Bay

-Bus to Apollonia (not included, around 10 min).
+Bus to Apollonia (not included, about 10 min).
 One of the most beautiful and aesthetic walks of Sifnos!
 Crossing the island from east to west, the hike arrives at the beach of Vathy, where you can swim, sunbathe or rest in a tavern overlooking the water.
-Return to Kamares by bus (not included, around 25 min).
+Return to Kamares by bus (not included, about 25 min).

 Accommodation